loopnlearn/loopbuildscripts/README.md

 The scripts are now significantly easier to create and maintain.

 When these scripts are being modified and tested, the developers will be working in a feature or development (dev) branch.
-In addition, they can use some special flags to make it simplify and speed up testing.
+In addition, they can use some special flags to simplify and speed up testing.

 In order to test with a different branch, first configure that branch in your terminal with the export command.
 If using a branch other than dev, then modify the command with that branch name: